ajslater/codex/README.md

 To preserve these settings across browsers and after sessions expire, you may register an account with a username and password.
 You will have to contact your administrator to reset your password if you forget it.

-### 🗝️ API with Key Access

-Codex has a limited number of API endpoints available with API Key Access.
-The API Key is available on the admin/stats tab.

 ### ᯤ OPDS